 Leaves are sword shaped, 20 to 40 inches long, dark green, with a raised (thickened) mid-rid, not prominently veined.
 Basal leaves rise from the root in a fan shape, erect, and then later drooping.
 The flower stem may also have leaves and these usually rise equal to or higher than the flower stalk.

 The inflorescence consists of 2 to 12 flowers (but usually only 2 to 3), that are similar to many beardless iris, at the top of a solid stem that rises from the root.
 Stems may branch once and may have some stem leaves.
 The upper section of the stem under each flower forms a spathe covering the ovary of the flower.
-Blooms are usually the last half of June.
+Blooms are usually in early to late June, depending on the early or late onset of Spring.

 Fruit: Seed capsules are slightly 3-angled outlining the three inner chambers, each with two rows of seeds, which turn dark brown at maturity.
 The seeds are flat, D shaped and corky and distributed by wind when the capsule opens.